 Developer: | Techland |

 Gunslinger is a very entertaining game, too.
-Silas can specialise in dual revolvers, rifles, and shotguns, for example, because this game gives you experience and skill points.
+Silas can specialize in dual revolvers, rifles, and shotguns, for example, because this game gives you experience and skill points.
 Every now and then you can even dodge bullets in a dedicated QTE, and the series’ duels make their inevitable comeback.
-There’s even an arcade mode, which lets you just get loose.
+There’s even an arcade mode, which allows you to just let loose.

 Key features |